Scotland doesn’t have many indigenous spices.

 Let’s be honest here.
 The Scottish breakfast is an English breakfast with additional black pudding and haggis; but we think that’s an improvement.
 It may be heavy and fatty, but it’s the perfect start to a day of touring in the Highlands.

 Organs, lungs, a sheep’s stomach; this dish is not for the squeamish.
 But it’s peppery flavours and unique texture are worth a taste.
 The Scots do everything with haggis, from deep frying it to serving it on pizza, but we think it tastes best when eaten with potatoes, turnip and a whisky cream sauce.

 This one isn’t traditional.
 In fact, it’s quite unpleasant; and it really should be avoided at all costs.
 Yet we thought its infamy merited a mention on our list; they're consist of a plain mars bar with a greasy batter, and you can find them at fish and chips shops around Scotland.
 Ironically, they only became popular after the media made an uproar about Scottish diets when one small fish and chip shop sold them as a novelty.

 Scotland has been smoking fish for a long, long time.
 In fact, some of the smokehouses in Scotland are over 200 years old.
 And once you’ve tasted it, you’ll understand why this is one tradition Scotland's in no hurry to give up.

 We thought we’d end our list with something sweet.
 These buttery biscuits are great with tea and the perfect gift for you to take home to your loved ones after your trip in Scotland.

 Now you have our list of must-try foods, you can prepare yourself before visiting Edinburgh, Glasgow or anywhere else in Scotland.
 If you want to savour the flavours of Scotland, our guides will always suggest the best places to eat during your tours.
-You can also find out about English foods to try here.
+Hungry for more?
+Read our list of some classic English foods to try.